phanandco/BusinessAnalystProject/Business Analysis.md

 - The owner of the Company Harry Underhil that's managing the basic operation and hiring employees for the company.
 - Head employees that are in charge of a specific team of employee staffs for each individual projects.
 - The accountants are responsible for keeping track of clients and suplliers transactions.
 - The inventory manager has the job of keeping track of inventory, what's coming in and out.
+- Accountants and inventory managers work together to calculate expenses and profit.
+External divisions may include:
+- Users placing orders and receiving invoices and quotes.
+- Competitors are trying to get the most out of the market.
+- Regulators may interfere with paperwork and supply chain.

 ## 4. Definitions